MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-events-using-application-diagnostics.md

 2. To view the event details of an event in the list, select the link in the **Description** column.

-    In the related events, you might notice that response time is very slow for all events during a certain time.
+    In the related events, you might notice that the response time is slow for all the events during a certain time.
 This could indicate a problem with the system, not the code, and so it might be redirected to the IT pro for a solution.

 ## Next steps